LeoL6/Phisher/README.md

 Phishing firmware for the ESP32
 (DESIGNED FOR EDUCATIONAL PURPOSES)

-To change admin User and Password just go to the `portal.h` file and change them.
+To change Admin User and Password just go to the `portal.h` file and change them.

 ````
 // ADMIN PAGE